pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 For the ingress controller, VMware recommends the use of Contour over alternatives such as nginx.
 An nginx-based ingress controller has a less than optimal design.
-Every time a new ingress is created or deleted, the nginx config is reloaded, resulting in websocket connections terminating after a period of time.
-Learning Center terminals are implemented to reconnect automatically in the case of the websocket connection being lost.
-However, not all applications you might use with specific workshops can handle loss of websocket connections so gracefully and they might be impacted due to the use of an nginx ingress controller.
+Every time a new ingress is created or deleted, the nginx config is reloaded.
+This results in websocket connections terminating after a period of time.
+Learning Center terminals reconnect automatically in the case of the websocket connection being lost.
+However, not all applications you might use with specific workshops can handle loss of websocket connections so gracefully, and they might be impacted due to the use of an nginx ingress controller.
 This problem is not specific to Learning Center.
 It can impact any application when an nginx ingress controller is used frequently and ingresses are created or deleted frequently.

-If using a hosted Kubernetes solution from an IaaS provider such as Google, AWS, or Azure, you might need to ensure that any HTTP request timeout specified on the inbound load balancer for the ingress controller is increased such that long-lived websocket connections can be used.
-Load balancers of hosted Kubernetes solutions in some cases only have a 30-second timeout.
-If possible configure the timeout applying to websockets to be 1 hour.
+You can use a hosted Kubernetes solution from an IaaS provider such as Google, AWS, or Azure.
+If you do, you might need to ensure that any HTTP request timeout specified on the inbound load balancer for the ingress controller is increased such that long-lived websocket connections can be used.
+In some cases, load balancers of hosted Kubernetes solutions only have a 30-second timeout.
+If possible, configure the timeout applying to websockets to be 1 hour.

-If deploying the web-based training portal, the cluster must have available persistent volumes of type `ReadWriteOnce (RWO)`.
+If you deploy the web-based training portal, the cluster must have available persistent volumes of type `ReadWriteOnce (RWO)`.
 A default storage class should have been defined so that persistent volume claims do not need to specify a storage class.
 For some Kubernetes distributions, including from IBM, it might be necessary to configure Learning Center as to what user and group must be used for persistent volumes.
 If no default storage class is specified, or a specified